 A list of what, how & why - equipment, produce, beauty, pantry items.
 This is a concise yet thorough guide to help you on your way to plan and prepare for a plant-based lifestyle.
 I have compiled a running list of my tried and true STAPLE items to help you see what works for me on a daily basis, and what may work for you too.

-Adapting new life habits can be overwhelming, so I thought I might help by sharing with you all the foods and products that aided me in living a more authentic life.
-By no means to I suggest you need to eat like me, shop like me or go out and spend your whole paycheck on these things (you better believe I didn't - student loans anyone?), but rather use this as a guide to slowly test out different things and build your own 'essentials' list over time.
+Adapting new life habits can be overwhelming, so I thought I might help by sharing with you all the foods and products that aided me in living a more authentic life over two years ago.
+By no means to I suggest you need to eat like me, shop like me or go out and spend your whole paycheck on these things (you better believe I didn't - student loans anyone?), but rather use this as a guide to slowly test out different things and build your own 'essentials' over time.

 We are all a continual work in progress and I update this list often to simply share what is working for me, please modify according to your needs.